Open Now

 The drainage system has a drain waste vent (DWV) system that carries away any waste from your bathroom.
 This includes sewage as well as water that has gone down the drain.

 This is connected to the drain waste pipes, and any sink is connected to the main drain pipe.
-If you need to snake the drain in your bathroom, this is the drain pipe you will do it on.
+If you need to snake the drain in your bathroom, this is the drain pipe you will use.

 It serves the vital purpose of maintaining the correct pressure in your bathroom plumbing.
 This will aid in your fixtures draining effectively.